bshambaugh/node-arc-d3/README.md

 ## How to perform a Sparql Query:

 Be sure that a Sparql Endpoint such as [Apache Marmotta](http://marmotta.apache.org/) is Installed.
-Then press the Sparql Endpoint button.
+Then press the SPARQL Endpoint button.

 ![gridwgraphandjqueryuidialog.png](js/tests/gridwgraphandjqueryuidialog.png)

 Substitute a plain text(?)  sparql query in the "Do your SPARQL Query here" text box, then press Execute.

+# Support:

 Supports Turtle, TriG, N-Triples, N-Quads, and Notation3 (N3) from ![N3](https://github.com/RubenVerborgh/N3.js) .
 Also supports JSON-LD from ![jsonld.js](https://github.com/digitalbazaar/jsonld.js) .